 In a land of wealth an extravagance, conventional police cars don’t quite cut it.

 The wealthiest and most densely populated city in the United Arab Emirates, Dubai is home to some of the most spectacular supercars in the world.
-With so much expensive and fast metal roaming the streets, The Dubai Police have acquired an impressive fleet of cars to combat speeding and send a strong message to hoon’s that they will not be outrun.
+With so much expensive and fast metal roaming the streets, The Dubai Police have acquired an impressive fleet of cars and 5.56 ammo gun collections to combat speeding and send a strong message to hoon’s that they will not be outrun.

 Unlike one-off promotional police cars in Australia and the United States, the extensive list of Supercars on the roster in the Dubai Police Force are used as regular patrol vehicles in the most densely populated tourist spots.
+You will be surprised to learn that Flex Fleet Rental could buy several heavy-duty pickup trucks for a price of one police car in Dubai.
 We’ve put together a list of 6 of the most ridiculous supercars in the Dubai Police Force- Good luck outrunning this lot.

 Lamborghini Aventador LP 700-4